patters-match/z88/apps/intuition/readme.txt

 2) There are several versions of the debugger:

-        1) The "Intuition" application for 128K card:
+        1) The "Intuition" application for 32K card:
           Change to DEFINE SEGMENT2 in "defs.h".

-                mpm -b -i @debugapl
+                execute 'make.debugapp.bat' (Widows/DOS) or 'make.debugapp.sh' (Unix)

-                This will create the executable files "debugapl.bin".
+                This will create a 32K image that may be inserted into the Z88.
-                Please refer to "applic.h" for position of code in 128K application card.

         2) The debugger executable files for application card debugging:

           Change to DEFINE INT_SEGM0, SEGMENT3 in "defs.h".

                 1) The debugger for segment 0 (upper 8K = 2000h):
                    This version is made of two separate 8K executable, both to be joined in a 16K file (identified as a bank).
 The